brodykendall/DNAcycP2/README.md

 ## Available formats of DNAcycP2 and DNAcycP

 DNAcycP2 is available in three formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, a standalone Python package avilable for free download from https://github.com/jipingw/DNAcycP2-Python, and a new R package available for free download from bioconductor (https://github.com/jipingw/DNAcycP2).
-DNAcycP2 R package is a wrapper of its Python version, both generate the same prediction results.

-DNAcycP Python package is still available for free download from https://github.com/jipingw/DNAcycP.
-As DNAcycP2 include all functionalities of DNAcycP, users can generate all DNAcycP results using DNAcycP2.

 ## Architecture of DNAcycP2

 The core of DNAcycP2 is a deep learning architecture mixed with an Inception-ResNet structure and an LSTM layer (IR+LSTM, Fig 2) that processes the sequence and its reverse complement separately, the results from which are averaged and detrended to reach the predicted intrinsic score.

 ![A diagram of DNAcycP2.](./figures/Figure1.png)